giovanniboscu/continuous-section-field/docs/aes/nrel_case/validation_comparison_summary_all_b.md

 The torsional rotation `Rz` is also stable across the discretization sequence.
 The remaining difference is small and nearly constant over the tested mesh refinements.

-This case therefore verifies that, for a smooth sectional stiffness field, the CSF-to-OpenSees workflow reproduces the independent reference response with very limited discretization demand.
+This case therefore verifies that, for a smooth sectional stiffness field, the beam model reproduces the independent reference response with few beam elements.

 ## Case B - degraded NREL tower

 The degraded NREL tower is the critical convergence case.

 In this configuration, the tower geometry is unchanged, but the longitudinal stiffness field is locally reduced.
 The degradation law introduces sharper variations along the member axis.
-This makes the response more sensitive to how the continuous stiffness field is sampled and transferred into the beam model.
+This makes the response more sensitive to how the stiffness distribution is sampled along the tower axis.

 The degraded configuration shows that convergence quality cannot be inferred solely from the behaviour observed in smooth undegraded configurations.
 A discretization that is sufficient for the baseline tower may be less reliable when localized stiffness reductions are present.